linusbobcat/create-elementary-os-installer/README.md

 ## Credits:

-Large portions of this program is based off Sam Daitzman's [elementary thumbdrive creator](https://github.com/sdaitzman/elementary-thumbdrive-creator) which is licensed under the terms of the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) with changes.
+Portions of this program is based off Sam Daitzman's [elementary thumbdrive creator](https://github.com/sdaitzman/elementary-thumbdrive-creator) which is licensed under the terms of the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) with changes.

-The elementary logo in the icon is from elementary LLC.
+The elementary logo in the icons is from elementary LLC.

 ### Translations